Business Intelligence Dashboards · Riverside

 Exactly what you get

 Numbers that arrive before the decisions do: a reconciled data layer under dashboards built around your operating questions, from cost per pallet by client to labor pace against shift goals on a warehouse TV.
 Every figure drills to transactions, which is what makes supervisors trust it.
-The warehouse layer then feeds everything else you build: ERP (Enterprise Resource Planning) software reporting, HR (Human Resources) software labor analytics, and supply chain management software exception costing all get cheaper because the plumbing exists.
+The warehouse layer then feeds everything else you build: ERP (Enterprise Resource Planning) software reporting, HR (Human Resources) software labor analytics, and supply chain management (SCM) software exception costing all get cheaper because the plumbing exists.

 How to choose a developer in Riverside